Frequently Asked Questions

 What is the Coolest Helmet?

-Prices are low at many stores now.
-Wal-Mart and Target discount stores have smooth, round, helmets meeting the CPSC standard on sale regularly starting at $10, with better-fitting designs starting at about $15 to $30.
-Most other discount stores also have good helmets under $30.
-Local bike shops have major brands for $35 to $150, with discounts available on the Internet.
-They all have the same CPSC certification for impact and strap performance.
-Cheaper helmets are plainer, have smaller vents and may lack a rear stabilizer, but some perform better in impact tests than the most expensive models with huge vents and less foam.
+Prices are low at many stores.
+The big box discount stores have smooth, round helmets on sale regularly starting at $10 to $15, with better-fitting designs for about $15 to $30.
+Local bike shops have major brands for $35 to $200+.
+Discounts are available online, but there have been reports of counterfeit helmets sold for low prices.
+Unless you get one of those, they all meet the same CPSC certification for impact and strap performance.
+Cheaper helmets are plainer, have smaller vents and may lack a rear stabilizer strap, but testing a sample showed that they perform the same in impact tests as the most expensive models.
 We still recommend buying your first helmet at a bike shop, for help with fitting.

 Where can I get my helmet cheap?

+We don't have lab test data on all the helmets out there, but testing a sample of cheap and expensive models showed surprisingly similar performance regardless of price.
+In the US, all of them are required by law to meet the same CPSC impact standard.
 In past helmet articles, Consumer Reports has rated the most expensive helmets they tested below most of the cheaper models.
-We don't have lab test data on all the helmets out there.
-In the US, all of them are required by law to meet the same CPSC impact standard.
-If money buys you a better fit, with more stability on your head in a hard crash, then the more expensive helmet is worth it.
+If more money buys you a better fit, with more stability on your head in a hard crash, then the more expensive helmet is worth it.
 If it just buys you a spiffy-looking, squared-off, poorly-rounded exterior with excessive vents, foam that is too hard trying make up for that, and points to snag, definitely not.